Dan Hartman: Soundtracks

 In 1984, Hartman also performed "Heart of the Beat" under the band name 3V with Charlie Midnight for the soundtrack of Breakin' (directed by Joel Silberg).
 According to Midnight, the fictional 3V was created because nobody else wanted to do the song.
 The song resulted in Midnight receiving a publishing deal, and he and Hartman even performed the song during a spring break festival in Fort Lauderdale, Florida.

 In 1985, Hartman's song "Talking To The Wall" was featured on the soundtrack to the film Perfect starring Jamie Lee Curtis and John Travolta.
-Hartman's song "Get Outta Town" (co-written with Midnight and co-produced with Richard Landis) was featured on the Fletch soundtrack."
-He closed the year cowriting "(Krush Groove) Can't Stop the Street" with Charlie Midnight for the film Krush Groove and the song was performed by Chaka Khan.
+Hartman's song "Get Outta Town", co-written with Midnight and co-produced with Richard Landis, was featured on the Fletch soundtrack."
+He closed the year cowriting "(Krush Groove) Can't Stop the Street" with Charlie Midnight for the film Krush Groove.
+The song was performed by Chaka Khan.

 He also co-produced a version of the song "Great Gosh O Mighty" for the film Down and Out in Beverly Hills.
-For his 1986 album Lifetime Friend, Little Richard (who performed the song in the aforementioned film) used a different version.
+For his 1986 album Lifetime Friend, Little Richard, who performed the song in the aforementioned film, used a different version.

 Hartman produced and co-wrote "Living in America", a No. 4 hit for James Brown which appeared on the soundtrack of the feature film Rocky IV (1985).
 The song was the last of Brown's 44 hit recordings to appear on the Billboard top 40 charts.
 The track also appeared on the Hartman produced album Gravity.
 In 1987, Hartman and Charlie Midnight were nominated for a Grammy Award for Best R&B Song.
 Brown won a Grammy Award for Best Male R&B Vocal Performance.

-In 1988, Hartman co-wrote the song "Why Should I Worry?" with Charlie Midnight for the Walt Disney Animation Studios film Oliver & Company.
-The work "Behind Your Eyes" (which Hartman cowrote with Midnight) appeared on the soundtrack for 1988's Casual Sex?
-Also, in 1988, Hartman dueted with Denise Lopez on Scrooged soundtrack song "The Love You Take".
-In 1990, he co-wrote with longtime collaborator Charlie Midnight 9.95 (performed by Spunkadelic) for Teenage Mutant Ninja Turtles: The Movie.
+In 1988, Hartman co-wrote the song "Why Should I Worry?" with Charlie Midnight for the Walt Disney Animation Studios film Oliver & Company (performed by Billy Joel).
+The work "Behind Your Eyes", which Hartman cowrote with Midnight, appeared on the soundtrack for 1988's Casual Sex?.
+Also, in 1988, Hartman dueted with Denise Lopez on the Scrooged soundtrack, "The Love You Take".
+In 1990, he co-wrote with longtime collaborator Charlie Midnight 9.95, performed by Spunkadelic, for Teenage Mutant Ninja Turtles: The Movie.
 In 1991, Hartman recorded "(That's Your) Consciousness" for the soundtrack to Teenage Mutant Ninja Turtles II: The Secret of the Ooze.